Written By: Eric @ MensUnderwearGuide.com, Founder and Head Writer of MensUnderwearGuide.com

 Multipacks of Men’s Briefs

-Multipacks – two or more pairs bundled together for purchase together – can provide significant value to you if purchased correctly.
-First, I am not talking about the three or six-packs in Target and Walmart (seven-packs if you include that extra pair included for free!).
-I am talking about mid-range and higher-end brands providing two or three-packs for a slightly lower price per pair than buying each pair individually.
-Thus, multipacks are a fantastic way to save on buying brands and styles you already love.
-However, you must do a tad bit of homework to ensure you are saving.
+Multipacks – two or more pairs bundled together for purchase together – can provide significant value to you.
+First, I am not talking about the six-pack of briefs in Target and Walmart (seven-packs if you include that extra pair included for free!).
+I am talking about mid-range and higher-end brands providing two or three-packs – or more! – for a slightly lower price per pair than buying each pair individually.

-That first piece of homework is ensuring you are indeed saving money.
-For example, Tommy John sells their Second Skin Brief for $32/pair or a three-pack for $96.
-Simple math shows that each pair in the three-pack is still $32.
-Thus, you are not saving money by purchasing the multipack, but in exchange, you are giving up some freedom by not picking out the colors and patterns you genuinely want.
-In this case, just purchasing the single briefs for $32/each and getting the colors and patterns you love is the winning play.
+For example, Tommy John sells their Air Briefs for $36/pair or a three-pack for $97.
+Simple math shows that each pair in the three-pack is around $32, or 10% less than buying them individually.
+This is a great deal if you like the Air briefs and need some more.
+However, often you are giving up some freedom by not picking out the colors and patterns you genuinely want as many multipacks are pre-packaged.
+In this case, just purchasing the single briefs for $36/each and getting the colors and patterns you love is the winning play.

 Additionally, if you are trying out a new brand or style, especially at higher-end pricing, it may be best to purchase one or two pairs first to ensure you like it before committing to multipacks.
 While the multipack may offer a lower price per pair, you still have to pay more money to purchase three pairs at once instead of just one pair.
 If you end up not liking it, that is money – and underwear – wasted.